Pidgin Madam

-Pidgin Madam is a term describing a language that is a mixture of Lebanese Arabic and traditional Sinhalese.
+Pidgin Madam is a pidgin language that is a mixture of Lebanese Arabic and traditional Sinhalese.
 Since the oil boom of the 1970s, several forms of Pidgin Arabic, such as Gulf Pidgin Arabic, evolved to become a popular form of communication due to foreign workers coming from South and South Eastern Asian countries.
-These workers tend to live and work in urban cities.
+These workers tend to live and work in major cities.

 History

-Pidgin Madam is largely spoken by Sinhalese/Sri Lankan women working in the Levant area of the Middle East, and involved the communication mostly between Lebanese Madames, and Sinhalese servants, hence the name Pidgin Madam.
-Pidgin Madam was constructed through pidginization, and locally recognized in the areas where the language is spoken.
-There are an estimated 730,000 Sri Lankan Domestic workers abroad, 350,000 of which are working in the Middle East and spread between the following countries; 160,000 in the UAE, 80,000 in Lebanon, 40,000 in Kuwait, 40,000 in Oman, 30,000 in Qatar, and 30,000 in Jordan.
-The Pidgin tends to be spoken by all Sinahalese workers in this region, apart from areas where an English Pidgin is more popular.
-Although we know an estimate of the number of Sinahalese workers in the Middle East, the number of fluent speakers of the Pidgin is unrecorded, and would need to be investigated through studying Arabic families (with Sinhalese servants) in the regions.
+Pidgin Madam is largely spoken by Sri Lankan women working in the Levant area of the Middle East.
+Its name comes from the fact that it is mainly used between Lebanese "Madames" and Sinhalese domestic workers.
+Pidgin Madam is locally recognized in the areas where the language is spoken.
+There are an estimated 80,000 Sri Lankan Domestic workers in Lebanon, but the exact number of speakers of the pidgin is unknown.
+The pidgin tends to be spoken by all Sinahalese workers in this region, apart from areas where an English Pidgin is more popular.

 Sociological context

 Sri Lankan woman started to arrive specifically in Lebanon in the late 1970s, and represent three quarters of immigrant female domestic workers in Lebanon.
-The workers would be placed with large upper-class Lebanese families (typically with many young children) through recruitment agencies, and would be contracted under 3 year agreements.
-These domestic workers tend to live with the family and may participate in special occasions such as holiday's abroad, or religious celebrations.
-Workers are usually confined with the family within the 3 years, and may renew their contract with the same family if a close relationship is established between the family, children, and foreign worker.
+The workers were placed with large upper-class Lebanese families (typically with many young children) through recruitment agencies, and would be contracted under 3 year agreements.
+These domestic workers tend to live with the family and may participate in special occasions such as holidays abroad, or religious celebrations.
+Workers are usually confined with the family within the 3 years, and may renew their contract with the same family if a close relationship is established between the family, children, and worker.
 The worker may take on tasks to help the family such as laundry, preparing food, and other day-to-day chores.
+A family may use complex forms of communication to purposely exclude the worker from communication.